Group Lawsuit for DV2026 Selectees Blocked by the Hold/Pause on the DV Program

 (2) The applicant must have an I-765 Application pending (with I-797 notice to prove it);

-(3) The applicant must be a national of a country impacted by President Trump’s June 4, 2025 travel ban, called Restricting The Entry Of Foreign Nationals To Protect The United States From Foreign Terrorists And Other National Security And Public Safety Threats; and
+(3) The applicant must be a national of a country impacted by President Trump’s June 4, 2025 travel ban, called Restricting The Entry Of Foreign Nationals To Protect The United States From Foreign Terrorists And Other National Security And Public Safety Threats; or his December 15, 2025 travel ban, Restricting and Limiting the Entry of Foreign Nationals to Protect the Security Of the United States

 (4) The applicant cannot be a plaintiff in any other active unreasonable delay/mandamus lawsuits challenging delays related to the I-765 adjudication.